Received an Unsolicited "Spam" Text Message? You Could Be Entitled to Damages

 In 2010, a settlement was reached in California against Simon & Schuster publishing company which had contracted for a commercial text message campaign promoting the latest work from a popular novelist.
 Ultimately, the Ninth Circuit Court of Appeals reinstated the lawsuit against Simon & Schuster that could cost the company more than $90 million, awarding $175.00 to each class member filing a claim.

 Most recently, in 2012, a settlement was reached against Heartland Automotive Services, the largest Jiffy Lube franchisee in America, that could reach $47 million for the unsolicited text message pictured to the right sent to more than 2.3 mobile phone numbers.

 If you have received an unsolicited or “spam” text message, please contact a Spam Text Lawyer at Audet and Partners, LLP for a free consultation to learn more about your rights.
-You can request a free consultation by clicking here and submitting our confidential form, or call us toll-free at 800.965.1461.
+You can request a free consultation by submitting our confidential inquiry form, or call 800-965-1461.